 The fictional youngest son of Queen Victoria, Prince Robert, her ninth of ten children and fifth son, born in 1855, and leading a dissolute life, is sent in 1885 by his mother to be the ‘Regent Governor’ of the remote British trading colony of Shan Chi, an island off the South China coast.

-The novel follows the lives and fortunes of Shan Chi, Robert’s descendants over five generations and many other residents and travellers through the colony as China builds its presence on the world stage.
+The novel follows the lives and fortunes of Shan Chi, Robert’s descendants over five generations and many other residents and travelers through the colony as China builds its presence on the world stage.

-There are times of great riches, of social extravagance, of Japanese occupation in WWII, of rebuilding as a major trading hub and of the reality of Peoples Republic of China as a dominant neighbour.
+There are times of great riches, of social extravagance, of Japanese occupation in WWII, of rebuilding as a major trading hub and of the reality of the Peoples Republic of China as a dominant neighbour.

 THE EXMOOR PUFFBALL JOURNAL.
 His partner has left him – or at least she’s upped-sticks and taken a job in New York – he is made redundant and in need of income.
-Franklyn Thomalin, seizes on the offer, from a friend of a friend met in a pub, to look after a dilapidated Exmoor cottage inherited from an aunt.
+Franklyn Thomalin, seizes on the offer, from a friend-of-a-friend met in a pub, to look after a dilapidated Exmoor cottage he has inherited from an aunt.

 Angus, the late aunt’s young spaniel, comes with the cottage.
 Returning from a day walking on the moor, Franklyn is surprised at Angus’s aggressive reaction to a growing puffball.
 It doubles in size over days and shows a luminous glow with the hint of a pulse.